 How new or increased entitlements are assessed

-The steps below describe the water extraction licence assessment and decision process for new and increased water entitlement applications.
+See steps below for the water extraction licence assessment and decision process.

 Step 1.
 Your application is received

-The Controller of Water Resources cannot refuse to accept or process an application for a new or increased licence water entitlement.
+The Controller of Water Resources can't refuse to accept or process an application for a new or increased licence water entitlement.

 Step 2.
 Preliminary checks